Sunday, December 27, 2009

 Tidepooling

-Sea stars, sea anenomes, sea cucumbers, oh my!
+Sea stars, sea anenomes, sea

 I'd like to share with you some tidepool glory from our summer visit to the beaches near Kalaloch on the Olympic Peninsula.
 I was in a state of awe the entire time we explored this rocky coast.